-If you are looking to implement a company intranet in the near future, then this article is essential reading.
+If you are looking to create a company intranet in the near future, then this article is essential reading.
 Let’s face it, creating an intranet can be a daunting task for anyone but if technology isn’t really your thing, then it can be an even bigger challenge.
 Don’t worry though as help is at hand with this post.
 Written very much from the perspective of the absolute novice, we examine the important steps that you need to take along the way so that the implementation process is as smooth and stress-free as possible.
 This guide will also serve as a useful checklist so you can be certain that you haven’t missed any critical elements.
 First though, let’s start at the very beginning with a definition of what we mean by intranet.

 What Is An Intranet?